Illyria

-In classical and late antiquity, Illyria (/ɪˈlɪəriə/; Ἰλλυρία, Illyría or Ἰλλυρίς, Illyrís; Illyria, Illyricum) was a region in the western part of the Balkan Peninsula inhabited by numerous tribes of people collectively known as the Illyrians.
+In classical and late antiquity, Illyria (/ɪ.ˈlɪər.i.ə/, ih-LEER-ee-ə; Ἰλλυρία, Illyría or Ἰλλυρίς, Illyrís; Illyria, Illyricum) was a region in the western part of the Balkan Peninsula inhabited by numerous tribes of people collectively known as the Illyrians.

-The Ancient Greeks initially used the term Illyris to define approximately the area of northern and central Albania down to the Aoös valley (modern Vjosa) and the Bay of Vlorë, including in most periods much of the lakeland area (Ohrid and Prespa).
+The Ancient Greeks initially used the term Illyris to define approximately the area of northern and central present-day Albania down to the Aoös valley (modern Vjosa) and the Bay of Vlorë, including in most periods much of the lakeland area (Ohrid and Prespa).
 It corresponded to the region that neighboured Macedonia and Epirus.
-In Roman times the terms Illyria, Illyris, or Illyricum were extended from the territory that was roughly located in the area of the south-eastern Adriatic coast (modern Albania and Montenegro) and its hinterland, to a broader region stretching between the whole eastern Adriatic and the Danube.
+In Roman times the terms Illyria, Illyris, or Illyricum were extended from the territory that was roughly located in the area of the south-eastern Adriatic coast (modern Albania and Montenegro) and its hinterland (entire modern Bosnia and Herzegovina, Western Serbia), to a broader region stretching between the whole eastern Adriatic and the Danube.

 From about mid-1st century BC the term Illyricum was used by the Romans for the province of the Empire that stretched along the eastern Adriatic coast north of the Drin river, south of which the Roman province of Macedonia began including the southern part of the traditional region of Illyria.
 The southeastern part, to the north of Macedonia, was organized within the province of Moesia Superior.
 From about 69-79 AD the province of Illyricum was subsumed into the provinces of Dalmatia and Pannonia.
 In the Late Roman Empire the name was used for the praetorian prefecture of Illyricum.